Vehicle registration plates of South Korea: Two-wheeled vehicles (Motorcycles)

 Current smaller motorcycle series are seen in blue on white.
 The registration consists of one or two Korean letters, followed by four numerals.
 At the top of the plate are characters indicating the district and two registration center code.

 Military vehicles

+Military vehicles use license plates designed by the Ministry of National Defense, sharing size and color with standard plates but differing in content and issuance.
+All plates follow the format 'Unit Number + Military Branch Symbol + Serial Number.'
+Civilian-use and construction vehicles use plates with military branch symbols: '국' (Ministry of Defense), '합' (Joint Staff), '육' (Army), '해' (Navy/Marines), and '공' (Air Force).

 Police vehicles

 Current police series is in black on white.
-The registration consists of two numerals, followed by one Korean letter and four numerals.
+The registration consists of 998 or 999, followed by one Korean letter and four numerals.

 Diplomat vehicles

 License plates for diplomatic vehicles are blue with white lettering.
 The top of the plate reads 외교 (diplomat) and the plates display a six-digit number divided into two three digit numbers separated by a dash.
 The first three numbers indicate the country (086, for example, is for cars belonging to the Vietnamese embassy in South Korea), so a typical plate would read 086-001.
+The first three digits on diplomatic plates are assigned in time order in which the Republic of Korea established diplomatic relations with each foreign country, so in the example above, Vietnam was the 86th country to establish diplomatic relations with the R.O.K.

-A different version of (probably) diplomatic (or related) plates contains only two Hangul characters (외빈) and only 3 digits, for example, "외빈 201", on a dark blue background.
+A different version of (probably) diplomatic (or related) plates contains only two Korean characters (외빈) and only 3 digits, for example, "외빈 201", on a dark blue background.
 A convoy of four such vehicles was sighted in Itaewon on 23 December 2014.